voicon/nextcloud-infrastructure/README.md

 - Access to your home router so we can control port redirects
 - A domain name that is pointing to your Synology NAS
 - Docker installed on Synology
+- GoDaddy API access (for this guide though alternatives are available)
 ## Environment Variables for configuring
-At the root of the project, you would need a file with the name .env with these values:
+At the root of the project, you would need a file with the name `.env` with these values:

 ```
 ACME_EMAIL=